Run this model inference with a simple API call.

 Evaluated Use

 The primary intended users of these models are AI researchers studying robustness, generalization, capabilities, biases, and constraints of the current model.
 However, Whisper is also potentially quite useful as an ASR solution for developers, especially for English speech recognition.
-They recognize that once models are released, it is impossible to restrict access to only “intended” uses or to draw reasonable guidelines around what is or is not research.
+We recognize that once models are released, it is impossible to restrict access to only โintendedโ uses or to draw reasonable guidelines around what is or is not research.

 The models are primarily trained and evaluated on ASR and speech translation to English tasks.
 They show strong ASR results in ~10 languages.
 They may exhibit additional capabilities, particularly if fine-tuned on certain tasks like voice activity detection, speaker classification, or speaker diarization but have not been robustly evaluated in these areas.
-They strongly recommend that users perform robust evaluations of the models in a particular context and domain before deploying them.
+We strongly recommend that users perform robust evaluations of the models in a particular context and domain before deploying them.

-In particular, they caution against using Whisper models to transcribe recordings of individuals taken without their consent or purporting to use these models for any kind of subjective classification.
-They recommend against use in high-risk domains like decision-making contexts, where flaws in accuracy can lead to pronounced flaws in outcomes.
+In particular, we caution against using Whisper models to transcribe recordings of individuals taken without their consent or purporting to use these models for any kind of subjective classification.
+We recommend against use in high-risk domains like decision-making contexts, where flaws in accuracy can lead to pronounced flaws in outcomes.
 The models are intended to transcribe and translate speech, use of the model for classification is not only not evaluated but also not appropriate, particularly to infer human attributes.

 Model provider